 Our industry is characterized by vigorous protection and pursuit of intellectual property rights.
 A number of companies hold a large number of patents that may cover technology necessary to our products.
 We have in the past received and expect to continue to receive claims by third parties that we infringe their intellectual property rights.
 For example, on August 7, 2018, Ubiquiti Networks, Inc. filed a lawsuit, which we refer to as the Ubiquiti Litigation, in the United States District Court, Northern District of Illinois, against us, two of our employees, one of our distributors and one of our end users.
-The complaint alleges that our development of and sales and promotion of our Elevate software as downloaded on a Ubiquiti device violates the Computer Fraud and Abuse Act and Illinois Computer Crimes Prevention Law, the Digital Millennium Copyright Act and the Copyright Act and constitutes misrepresentation and false advertising and false designation of origin in violation of the Lanham Act and state competition laws, breach of contract, tortious interference with contract and unfair competition, and trademark infringement and common law misappropriation.
-The complaint also asserts additional claims against all defendants alleging that the development and sales of Elevate violated the Racketeer Influenced and Corrupt Organizations Act.
-Although we believe Ubiquiti's claims are without merit and plan to vigorously defend against these claims, there can be no assurance that we will prevail in the lawsuit.
+The complaint alleged that our development of and sales and promotion of our Elevate software as downloaded on a Ubiquiti device violates the Computer Fraud and Abuse Act and Illinois Computer Crimes Prevention Law, the Digital Millennium Copyright Act and the Copyright Act and constitutes misrepresentation and false advertising and false designation of origin in violation of the Lanham Act and state competition laws, breach of contract, tortious interference with contract and unfair competition, and trademark infringement and common law misappropriation.
+The complaint also asserted additional claims against all defendants alleging that the development and sales of Elevate violated the Racketeer Influenced and Corrupt Organizations Act.
+On May 22, 2019, the Court issued its order dismissing Ubiquiti's complaint without prejudice.
+On June 18, 2019, Ubiquiti filed its First Amended Complaint (FAC).
+The FAC makes substantially the same claims against the same parties with the exception that the FAC does not include claims for violation of the Illinois Computer Crime Prevention Law, Infringement of Registered Trademarks, False Designation of Origin, and Common Law Trademark Misappropriation that were included in the initial complaint.
+The response to the FAC is due on July 10, 2019.
+The Court has set a further presentment hearing on July 16, 2019.
+There can be no assurance that we will prevail in the lawsuit.